AlonaShylkina/Final-Project/README.md

-# Final-Project for IBM Python Project for Data Science
+# Final-Project for IBM Python for Data Science Course
 Analyzing Historical Stock/Revenue Data and Building a Dashboard (Tesle, GameStop)